 Bankruptcy petitions are public records; however, under normal circumstances, no one will know you filed a bankruptcy petition unless you tell them.
-If your employer or landlord is a creditor, it must be listed as a creditor on the schedules, and it will receive notice of the bankruptcy proceeding.
-In some states, Chapter 13 Debtors are required to make Chapter 13 plan payments through a payroll deduction which means your payroll or human resources department will be notified of the Chapter 13 proceeding.
+If your employer or landlord is a creditor, it must be listed as a creditor on your bankruptcy schedules, and it will receive notice of the bankruptcy proceeding.
+In Michigan, Chapter 13 Debtors are required to make Chapter 13 plan payments through a payroll deduction which means your payroll or human resources department will be notified of the Chapter 13 proceeding.

-How long should I keep a copy of my Bankruptcy?
+How long should I keep a copy of my Bankruptcy paperwork?

 You should keep a copy of your bankruptcy petition, with your bankruptcy discharge paperwork, for at least 10 years.
 You will likely need both if you are applying for a new mortgage after your filing.
 If you need a copy of either your petition or your bankruptcy discharge and have lost it, you can contact my office and I will supply a copy for a nominal fee.